eraybasar/pesdk-docs/_guides/android/v5/concepts/events.md

 }
 ```
 Now you have to add your `CustomEventTracker` and the build time created `your.package.PESDKEvents.class` to the settings class.<br>
-*If this class does exist: do a "clean build" and a "rebuild" and after this the Build Processor will create these classes.*
+*If this class does exist: do a "clean build" and a "rebuild" and after this, the Build Processor will create these classes.*
 ```java
     settingsList.setEventProcessor(your.packagename.PESDKEvents.class);
     settingsList.setEventTracker(new CustomEventTracker(Application.ANALYTICS_TRACK_ID));